KenKundert/nestedtext/README.rst

 complicated.
 A reaction to this is the use of *YAML* subsets, such as `StrictYAML <https://hitchdev.com/strictyaml>`_.
 However, the subsets still try to maintain compatibility with *YAML* and so inherits much of its complexity.

+*NestedText* has the following clear advantages over *YAML* as human readable and writable data file format:

+- safe, no risk of malicious code execution
+- simple
+- unambiguous (no implicit typing)

 *NestedText* was inspired by *YAML*, but eschews its complexity.
 It supports only a limited number of types and has a very simple set of rules that make up